realadammatthew/humbleberger/src/copy/this-history-of-everything.md

 Here is where it gets particularly exciting and speculative from my personal perspective:

-- **The Rapture:** Messiah could come at any moment to rapture His Church (1 Thessalonians 4:13-18).
+- **The Rapture:** Messiah could come at any moment to rapture His Synagogue (1 Thessalonians 4:13-18).
 - **The Tribulation:** A seven-year period of global judgment and the rise of the Antichrist (Daniel 9; Revelation 6-19).
 - **The Second Coming:** Yeshua returns visibly to defeat the Antichrist and establish His Millennial Kingdom (\~2032).
 - **The Millennial Kingdom:** Yeshua reigns for 1,000 years on earth (Revelation 20:1-6).
-- **The Final Judgment and Eternal State:** After Satan's final rebellion, unbelievers are judged, and God creates a New Heaven and New Earth where believers dwell with Him forever (Revelation 20-22).
+- **The Final Judgment and Eternal State:** After Satan's final rebellion, unbelievers are judged, and G-d creates a New Heaven and New Earth where believers dwell with Him forever (Revelation 20-22).

 ## A Word of Encouragement